zeyu2001/Ambrose/README.md

 ### Optional Auto-Clicker

 If you really want to fully automate the submission of answers, you can enable the **optional** auto-clicker.
-See PR [#3](https://github.com/zeyu2001/Ambrose/pull/3).
+See PR [#3](https://github.com/zeyu2001/Ambrose/pull/3). **Note that doing this would be against the ToS.**

 ## How to Use